22 March 2018

 The Bermuda cruise was a wonderful time.
 On the sea days back to Boston, i enjoyed more shows and time in the casino.
 My lucky stars must have been aligned.
 It did not matter what table game I played, I was a winner.

 Finally, it was time for the raffle ticket to be drawn.
 I had about 7 raffle tickets.
 The theater was filled with about 400 passengers.
 All hoping to have their number called for the cruise.
 The emcee had everyone in the theater stand.
 Each raffle ticket had a 6 digit number.
 You were to sit down when you did not have the number called.
 After the first 4 numbers, I was still standing.
 Excitement was building.
 Next number and I am still standing!
 One number to go.
 I look around and there are only two if us left.
 Me and the gentleman I chopped the Texas hold’em tournament.
 The last number is announced and it is my ticket!
-I won a second 7 day Caribbean cruise for 2.
+I won a second seven-day Caribbean cruise for two!

-Word spread fast that I had won 2 cruises on this ship.
+Word spread fast that I had won two cruises on this ship.
 Many passengers congratulated me and wanted to rub elbows.
 Several told me to go buy lottery tickets as, soon as I got off the ship.

 My husband and I enjoyed our December cruise to Nassau, Jamaica, and Grand Cayman.
 There were 372 entries in the Main event.
 I enjoyed playing day 1 with Lonnie Harwood at my table and bagged chips for day 2.
 Michael Mizrachi and Joe Cada were also playing in the tournament I played my best and made it more than halfway through the field.
 First place was over $103,000!
 On the last day of the cruise, I played the Ladies tournament.
 I chopped that tournament.